 Xtreme Comfort Pillow

-When we sought to compile this list of the best pillows for side sleepers in 2018, we were pretty sure that the Xtreme Comfort Pillow would show up.
+When we started compiling this list of the best pillows for side sleepers, we were pretty sure that the Xtreme Comfort Pillow would show up.

 The Xtreme Comfort is actually a revamped version of another model that didn’t offer the convenience of loft adjustability.
-Right from the package, this pillow has a height of around 6 inches– the furthest that we can guarantee your comfort and support needs as a side sleeper.
+Right from the package, this pillow has a height of around 6 inches– the furthest high profile pillow for your comfort and support needs as a side sleeper.

 As we have noted in the buying section below, this height makes the best pillows for people who weigh below 130lbs and have a large-size head and broad shoulders.
 The ability to remove and add the fillings, however, makes it possible for almost anyone to use it.

 Another great feature that makes the Xtreme Comfort the best pillow for hot side sleepers is its bamboo cover that, according to the manufacturer, is crafted with Kool-Flow technology.
-While we can’t vouch for this design’s performance, we can confirm that it does not suffer heat retention and will, therefore, be a great pick for sleepers who get so hot when asleep.
+While we can’t vouch for this design’s performance, we can confirm that it does not suffer heat retention and would be a great pick for sleepers who get hot when asleep.

 There’s also another feature that we can’t fail to mention here: the Xtreme Comfort is fully machine-washable.

-- May have a strong chemical strong at first
+- May have a strong chemical smell at first.

 Cradle Me Cervical Pillow

-Switching gear to something a little bit different, the Cradle Me Cervical Pillow might be what you want if you are looking for the best pillow for side sleepers with neck and shoulder pain.
+Switching gear to something a little bit different, the Cradle Me Cervical Pillow might be what you want if you are looking for the best pillow for a side sleeper with neck and shoulder pain.

-The good news, however, is that its 3D butterfly design features multiple heights.
-Thus, it’s actually height-adjustable only that the process is much simpler than adding and removing shreds.
+The good news is that its 3D butterfly design features multiple heights.
+Thus, it’s actually a height-adjustable pillow with the process being much simpler than adding and removing shreds.
 In addition, unlike the traditional cervical pillows, the Cradle Me has a slightly curved indentation around the middle that comfortably cradles your head in place that is ergonomic and optimal for neck support.

 Even better, the wings offer additional support from all angles thereby boosting the healing process for people with chronic neck pains.